solaresjuan98/solaresjuan98/README.md

-### Hi there 👋
+## Hi there 👋

-I'm Juan, a Science and Systems engineering student from Guatemala.
+My name is Juan, I'm a Science and Systems engineering student and Web Developer from Guatemala.
 I enjoy to learn new technologies and keep learning new things every day.
-My favorite framework is React.

 <!-- - 🔭 I’m currently studying on ... ---->
 <!-- - 🌱 I’m currently learning TypeScript, React, React Native and AWS ---->